Guide to Library Policies

 Room Scheduling

-• There is one conference room (LIB130) that seats 8 at a table plus 6 on couches.
-This conference room can be reserved on the campus calendar by NCC faculty and staff.
+• LIB130 - A conference room (LIB130) that seats 8 at a table plus 6 on couches.
+This space is a priority staff and faculty space.
 This room is available for use when not reserved.

 Computers